 Is there snack time?
 Yes.
 Pack a healthy snack, including a reusable water bottle (no fruit juice or milk) for your child separate from their lunch each day.

 Can students get cafeteria lunch?
-Students eat in the cafeteria with the classroom teacher, but students are to bring lunch from home at the start of the school year.
+Students eat in the classroom with the classroom teacher and students are to bring lunch from home at the start of the school year.
 As students gradually transition into the school year we will notify families of when they may begin having hot lunch from the cafeteria.
-Students may order cold lunch (peanut butter & jelly or cheese sandwich, fruit, milk) and they may order milk with or without lunch.
+Students may order hot lunch or cold lunch (peanut butter & jelly or cheese sandwich, fruit, water).
+Because students eat in the classroom, only water is permitted for drinks.

 What do I do if my child will be absent?
 Please notify the teacher and the office by emailing Ms. Crystal, the attendance secretary, and copying the teacher.
 The email address is firstname.lastname@example.org.